Pori

 Pori is especially known nationwide for its Jazz Festival, Yyteri's sandy beaches, Kirjurinluoto, Porin Ässät ice hockey club, FC Jazz football club, which won two championships in the Veikkausliiga in the 1990s, and Pori Theater, which is the first Finnish-language theater in Finnish history.
 Pori is also known for its local street food called porilainen.
 During its history, the city of Pori has burned down nine times; only Oulu has burned more often, as many as ten times.
 The current coat of arms of Pori was confirmed for use by President P. E. Svinhufvud on December 11, 1931, and was later redrawn by Olof Eriksson.
 The city council reaffirmed the use of the redrawn version on October 27, 1959.
 The bear motif of the coat of arms comes from a 17th century seal and the motto, deus protector noster or "God is our protector", is also on the coat of arms of the city's founder, Duke John.

 Name

-The name Pori comes from the -borg part (meaning citadel, fortress or castle) of the original name in Swedish with a Fennicised pronunciation.
+The Finnish name Pori comes from the -borg part (meaning citadel, fortress or castle) of the original name in Swedish with a Fennicised pronunciation.
 The whole Swedish name Björneborg literally means Bear Fortress or Bear Castle (Karhulinna), and the Latin-Greek Arctopolis means Bear City (Karhukaupunki).